BabylonJS/Babylon.js/packages/public/@babylonjs/gui/readme.md

 // Some more awesome code
 ```

-For more information you can have a look at our [our ES6 dedicated documentation](https://doc.babylonjs.com/features/es6_support).
+For more information you can have a look at our [ES6 dedicated documentation](https://doc.babylonjs.com/features/es6_support).